mathieubernardi/Kaggle/README.md

 # Kaggle competition:
-you can find the Best results score with the code that i have use to performed  the competitions.
+you can find my code that i used to performed  the competitions.